 - Top with mashed potatoes and bake in a casserole for a BBQ Shepherd’s Pie.
 (I did this last night… OMG – so good, but I don’t have pictures).

-More pulled pork recipes you might like:
+More pulled pork recipes (and other pulled meats) you might like:

 - Authentic Carolina Pulled Pork